-After the orientation, you will receive emails from both FIE and UW-Madison sharing more details.
+Before and after the orientation, you will receive emails from both FIE and UW-Madison sharing more details.
 Please remove any junk mail settings that may block FIE or UW-Madison emails and be sure to check the email account for the address you gave.